-KMIP 1.4, add a Key Wrap Type parameter to the Get operation.
-This parameter may be used to determine how a key that was registered as a wrapped key is returned to a client.
+The Key Wrap Type parameter in the Get operation may be used to determine how a key that was registered as a wrapped key is returned to a client.
 Specifying a value of Not Wrapped ensures that the server returns the unwrapped key value.
 A value of As Registered can be used to retrieve the key value as it was provided in the Register operation.
 In the latter case, the wrapping key need not be known to the server.
 If no Key Wrap Type is provided, then the server may choose to return the key either wrapped or unwrapped.
 A Get operation may use both a Key Wrap Type and a Wrapping Key Specification, in which case the Key Wrap Type is processed as if there was no Wrapping Key Specification, and the result is then wrapped as specified.